 Nation of Gybahdin

-The desert kingdom in the lands of Gybahdin, also known far and wide as Stygia, possibly the most infamous nation in the Western mainland, is the birthplace, home, and wellspring of the Priesthood of Set the serpent god of darkness.
+The desert kingdom in the lands of Gybahdin, also known far and wide as Stygia, possibly the most infamous nation in the Western mainland, the continent Atamara, is the birthplace, home, and wellspring of the Priesthood of Set the serpent god of darkness.
 Stygia is a dark and forbidding land of windswept mountains and badlands.
 Stygia has the largest population of undead in all Ethica.
 The entire kingdom is ruled by the clergy, with the closest devotee or disciple of Set having the single most influential hand throughout the Stygian territory.
 From the coast of the Eastern Sea to the shores of the great lake of Styx, the power of Set’s snake-worshiping acolytes is supreme.
 Although bordered by the dark-fured Gnolls and the cannibal Darfari to the west, and to the north by the influential merchant-traders of Dhamaaur, Stygia does not show fear of its neighbors.
 So ironclad is their belief in Set that they look upon all outsiders as infidel lower creatures who have not yet discovered the truth in Set's darkness.
 Outsiders are less than they are, and only a shackle's clasp away from being a slave.
 Dominated by a ruthless theocracy dedicated to the worship of the serpent-god Set, the Stygians are masters of occult secrets, dark magic, and diabolic lore.
 The scholarship is legendary and their mastery of the magical arts is without equal anywhere in the known world.
 Unlike the other kingdoms the Stygians care little for what goes on beyond their borders; while the Morad Imperials and the Serendins measure their worth in castles and glittering armies, the scholar-priests of Stygia care nothing for such trifles.
 They learned long ago that true power lies in knowledge and in pacts with dark powers older than the cosmos itself.
 A dark shadow has been cast across Stygia for centuries, taking many shapes as time progresses.
 Rulers, warlords, beasts and demons have risen up between the dunes to make Stygia their rightful home.
 While the faithful control and master where the walls built by slaves will keep the wilderness at bay, there are countless stretching miles of sandy wastes that give Stygia a thousand and one places to hide treachery, death, and-for the bravest of souls-adventure!

 Region language: Stygian